-Gender-based violence cases are adjudicated through formal hearings by a team of two hearing officers.
-In these hearings, both the complainant and respondent receive the procedural guarantees outlined above; however, the opportunity to appeal is expanded in cases involving allegations of gender-based violence: both parties may appeal, regardless of whether there is a loss of privilege.
-Appeals must still be based on appropriate grounds.
+Gender-based violence cases that fall outside of the jurisdiction of Title IX are adjudicated through the gender-based violence policies and formal hearing process outlined by the Student Code of Conduct, as described above.
+These formal hearings are conducted by a team of two hearing officers.
+In these hearings, both the complainant and respondent receive the same procedural guarantees outlined above, and both parties may appeal, regardless of the outcome.
+Appeals must be based on appropriate grounds.